IbrahimAkhriev/Helm-project/README.md

 1) Get a set of virtual machines for the cluster

-2) Get a domain name and a wildcard certificate for it

-3) Install k3s on all three machines.
+2) Install k3s on all three machines.
 When installing, do not use the standard Ingress Controller by using the flag `--disable=traefik`.

-4) Connect the nodes to the cluster using the `k3s server` command and the `-token` and `--server` flags for worker and master nodes respectively.
+3) Connect the nodes to the cluster using the `k3s server` command and the `-token` and `--server` flags for worker and master nodes respectively.
 When k3s is installed, the environment variable `NODE_TOKEN` can be used.

-5) Install the Ingress Controller Nginx instead of the default one.
+4) Install the Ingress Controller Nginx instead of the default one.
 You can use the official nginx-based ingress controller manifest file available on GitHub.

-6) Configure the cluster with the obtained certificate using the `cert-manager` utility.
+5) Get a domain name and configure the `cert-manager` utility inside the cluster, which should generate a wildcard certificate for the obtained domain

-7) Create an Ingress resource for your personal domain and configure it to use the nginx ingress controller and the obtained certificate
+6) Create an Ingress resource for your personal domain and configure it to use the nginx ingress controller and the obtained certificate

-8) Create a PV (Persistent Volume) for the PostgreSQL database in the manifest from the fourth project.
+7) Create a PV (Persistent Volume) for the PostgreSQL database in the manifest from the fourth project.

-9) Run the application described in the manifest.
+8) Run the application described in the manifest.

-10) Run postman functional tests and make sure that the application works.
+9) Run postman functional tests and make sure that the application works.

-11) Install and run Prometheus Operator to collect metrics in the system.
+10) Install and run Prometheus Operator to collect metrics in the system.
 Add the result of the `kubectl get pods -n monitoring`command in the report